-A final recommendation related to the Transportation Impact Tax is the introduction of an incentive that would provide for a Transportation Impact Tax credit based on the percentage of parking supply provided below the County's applicable baseline minimum for the project in question.
 Progressive parking management that more accurately reflects the cost and utilization of private and public parking has been shown to be a key component of transportation demand management.
 The County has a number of incentives currently in place through its zoning code, Parking Lot Districts (PLDs), and Transportation Demand Management (TDM) programs.
 Additional incentives for reducing parking in the form of granting a reduction in the impact tax could supplement these existing programs.

-An example of how this might apply in "reduced parking areas" as defined in the zoning code is shown below.
+An example of how this might apply is shown below.

-Table 17: Multiplier for Transportation Impact Tax Reduction - Parking Incentive
+Table 13: Multiplier for Transportation Impact Tax Reduction - Parking Incentive

-Percentage Parking Supply is Below Baseline Minimum Percentage Reduction in Transportation Impact Tax After Policy Area Adjustment Red Policy Area Ora Orange Policy Area Yellow Policy Area Residential Office Retail Other Residential Office Retail Other Residential Office Retail Other Х 3X 3X 3X 3X 2X 2X 2X 2X Х Х Х Х
+Percentage Parking Supply is Below Baseline Minimum Percentage Reduction in Transportation Impact Tax After Policy Area Adjustment Core Policy Area Corridor Policy Area Residential Policy Area Residential Office Retail Other Residential Office Retail Other Residential Office Retail Other Х 3X 3X 3X 3X 2X 2X 2X 2X Х Х Х Х